MoMkhan1/Enterprise-AI-NLP-Solution/README.md

 Mohammed M. Khan
 GitHub: MoMKhan1
 Email: zaman.khan123rd@gmail.com

 📄 License

 MIT License.
 Feel free to use and modify with attribution.

----

 Would you like me to generate:

-- ✅ `postgres_loader.py` script for loading `finance_data.csv`?
+    ✅ postgres_loader.py script for loading finance_data.csv?

-- ✅ Matching `Dockerfile` and `docker-compose.yml` to run locally?
+    ✅ Matching Dockerfile and docker-compose.yml to run locally?

 Let me know!

+---

+If you want, I can help you with the actual Tableau integration or show examples of embedding Tableau dashboards in your project!

+Want me to do that?